 Features

-• A client that can understand Hydra vocabulary and interacts with a Hydra supporting server to basic CRUD operations on data.
+- A client that totally gets Hydra vocabulary and can chat with any Hydra-supporting server to do basic CRUD operations on data.

 Requirements

-The system is built using the following standards and tools:
+We built this system using some solid standards and tools:

-• Flask a Python-based micro-framework for handling server requests and responses.
+- Flask: Our go-to Python micro-framework for handling all those server requests and responses.

 Running the Demo server

-Please make sure you have docker and docker-compose installed.
+First things first, make sure you’ve got docker and docker-compose installed!

 Instructions